 Expressing bad ideas well is a common rhetorical trick, one that unfortunately fools many (including myself), and which I’m sure I’ve been guilty of engaging in, when writing something well but realising the arguments are actually simplistic, flawed, or pretty biased.
 So I’m not criticising Shapiro and Peterson here as doing something heinously deceptive that others (including myself) don’t do; but since these figures are so popular, and their ideas impactful, I think the way they cover up bad ideas with articulation and persuasion deserves more attention.

 Shapiro and Peterson are both adept at expressing themselves easily, clearly, and effectively, and with a strong sense of authority, seriousness, and confidence, but this is a skill at speaking not rational argument.
 The ability to use verbose language and complex concepts (as Peterson is particularly prone to do) is, like talking quickly, perhaps superficially impressive; it gives the impression of correctness and authority, but it is no substitute for a strong argument.
 Some might say Peterson isn’t actually as articulate as people make him out to be; his verbose, jargon-laden, vague, and convoluted way of talking sometimes makes his arguments unclear and hard to understand.
 His statements may thus have the appearance of complexity and profundity while saying little or making quite banal points and platitudes.
-It is ironic, then, that Rule 10 in his bestselling book, 10 Rules for Life: An Antidote to Chaos (2018), is “Be precise in your speech.”
+As Friedrich Nietzsche stresses in The Gay Science (1882), “Those who know they are deep strive for clarity.
+Those who would like to seem deep to the crowd strive for obscurity.”
+It is ironic, then, that Rule 10 in Peterson’s bestselling book, 10 Rules for Life: An Antidote to Chaos (2018), is “Be precise in your speech.”

 Nonetheless, Peterson is still seen as articulate, and generally is very articulate.
 As is Shapiro.
 But again, oratorical ability – the artful arrangement of syllables and words – is something that has to be separated from the actual content of what is being said.
 This is a separation that is sometimes difficult to make, especially since what someone says can be registered as sounding impressive and wise before the content has been dissected and scrutinised.
 It is true, as Shapiro says, that “facts don’t care about your feelings” (a principle he should take more seriously), but to this, I would like to respond with a modified version of this mantra: “facts don’t care about your articulation.”